CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 0 0 1 0 0 1 0 0 1 0 0 1 0 0 1 0 0 1 0 0
 ```

 **KRISHNA** APL was invented as a rationalised mathematical notation, and has primitives designed to work on polynomials.
 One of these operations is ```⊥```, also known as ```decode```.
-It takes a vector of coefficients and computes the polynomial that the vector represents using the left arguent as the base.
-For example, ```x⊥3 ¯1 5``` computes (3x^2 - x + 5).
+It takes a vector of coefficients and computes the polynomial that the vector represents using the left argument as the base.
+For example, ```x⊥3 ¯1 5``` computes (3x<sup>2</sup> - x + 5).
 Applied to a matrix, base value interprets each column as a polynomial.
 This allows me to interpret each number above as a number base two (most significant digit = twos in the top row, least significant = ones in the bottom):

 ```apl
     ⎕←case← 2⊥ 0 = 5 3 ∘.| input